 The Benefits of Drumming

-The use of drums for people with dementia has proven health and social benefits.
-Drumming is a great social activity for older adults and supports social integration whilst reducing feelings of loneliness, anxiety and isolation.
+The use of drums for people living with dementia has proven health and social benefits.
+Drumming is a great social activity for older adults and supports social integration whilst reducing feelings of loneliness, anxiety, and isolation.
 This is because drumming allows for non-verbal ‘conversation’ to take place as one drummer listens to and responds to the pattern of the other person’s drumming.
-For people living with dementia and finding that their ability to communicate is reduced and their language skills compromised by the disease, the feeling of being able to communicate can be overwhelming and witnessing the change in the demeanour of their loved one as they rediscover their ability to communicate can be very moving for onlookers.
+For people living with dementia and finding that their ability to communicate is reduced and their language skills compromised by the disease, the feeling of being able to communicate can be overwhelming and witnessing the change in the demeanor of their loved one as they rediscover their ability to communicate can be very moving for onlookers.

 The outdoor drums made by Percussion Play can be played by more than one person at a time and so foster social interaction and a sense of community, aspects of life that are often missing for the dementia patient.

 Among the other benefits of playing the drums are:

 - Improved musical coordination and brain activity

 - Improved social skills such as team work

 - Fun alternative to other less productive activities.
 9